igraph/rigraph_revdep_checks/problems.md

 checking S3 generic/method consistency ...
 NOTE
 Found the following apparent S3 methods exported but not registered: plot.wine
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’ manual.
+See section âRegistering S3 methodsâ in the âWriting R Extensionsâ manual.
 ```
 ```